 - 4.13.1 Windows fitted onboard vessels, below the weatherdeck, shall be accepted by the Administration on a case by case basis.
-These windows shall be of the non-opening type and shall also be approved by a RO (or by an Appointed Surveyor onboard vessels restricted to operate within 3 miles of a safe haven).
-They shall be of adequate strength taking into consideration their particular design and application, appropriately framed/glued and secured and their glass must be of the toughened safety glass type. - 4.13.2 The lower edge of the windows shall be at least 500mm or 2.5% of the breadth of the vessel (whichever is the greatest) above the deep water line. - 4.13.2.1 Portable blanks shall be carried onboard for all windows fitted below the weather deck.
-Portable blanks shall be stowed in the immediate proximity of the windows.
-Consideration shall be given in the Master's Operational Instructions as to when the portable blanks must be fitted.
+These windows shall be of the non-opening type and shall also be approved by a RO (or by an Appointed Surveyor onboard vessels restricted to operate within 3miles of a safe haven).
+They shall be of adequate strength taking into consideration their particular design and application, appropriately framed/glued and secured and their glass must be of the toughened safety glass type. - 4.13.2 The lower edge of the windows shall be at least 500mm or 2.5% of the breadth of the vessel (whichever is the greatest) above the deep water line.

+Portable blanks shall be carried onboard for all windows fitted below the weather deck.
+Portable blanks shall be stowed in the immediate proximity of the windows and consideration shall be given in the Master's Operational Instructions as to when the portable blanks must be fitted.

-- 4.13.3 On Unrestricted Navigation vessels the Front and side windows fitted on the hull and/or in the superstructure at and above the weather deck and the front windows at the 2nd tier shall be provided with storm shutters. - 4.13.3.1 The Administration may consider alternative arrangements as mentioned herebelow, subject to the carriage of blanks as required to seal any size of window:- - .1 A reduction in the amount and disposition of storm covers on the basis of interchangeability. - .2 Exemption from the carriage of storm shutters on the basis of glass pane strength, glass type and glass thickness in excess of 30% from the equivalent toughened safety glass thickness. - .3 Exemption from the carriage of storm shutters when the strength of the window and its fixture arrangement is equivalent to having storm shutters, in accordance to RO Rules. - 4.13.4 Glued glass panes may be accepted on new vessels, provided that a gluing test is carried out in accordance to ISO 12216, as amended, and the adhesive manufacturer's installation procedures are strictly followed. - 4.13.4.1 Chemically toughened glass may be accepted, subject to it being of a laminated type construction and having equivalent characteristics to standard toughened glass. - 4.13.5 All glass affecting visibility from the main steering position shall be of the clear glass type only.
+4.13.3 Front and side windows fitted on the hull and/or in the superstructure at and above the weather deck and front windows at the 2nd tier of Unrestricted Navigation vessels shall be provided with storm shutters.

+The Administration may consider alternative arrangements as mentioned herebelow, subject to the carriage of blanks as required to seal any size of window:-

+- 1) A reduction in the amount and disposition of storm covers on the basis of interchangability. - 2) Exemption from the carriage of storm shutters on the basis of glass pane strength, glass type and glass thickness in excess of 30% from the equivalent toughened safety glass thickness. - 3) Exemption from the carriage of storm shutters when the glazing is equivalent to storm shutters in accordance to RO Rules. - 4.13.4 Glued glass panes may be accepted on new vessels, provided that a gluing test is carried out in accordance to ISO 12216 and the adhesive manufacturer's installation procedures are strictly followed.

+Chemically toughened glass may be accepted, subject to being of a laminated type construction and having equivalent characteristics to standard toughened glass.

+- 4.13.5 All glass affecting visibility from the main steering position shall be of the clear glass type only.
 Polarised or tinted glass or laying of tinted and/or polarised films are not allowed.
-Use of retractable sunscreens in compliance with ISO 8468, as amended, is permitted. - 4.13.6 No windows shall be fitted in the main hull below the weather deck in the forward quarter length of the vessel (Position 1). - 4.13.7 Vessels fitted with glass bottoms shall be accepted by the Administration, on a case by case basis.
-The design, installation and testing of the glass bottom shall be in conformance with RO requirements and/or other applicable international and national standards, accepted by the Administration.
+Use of retractable sunscreens in compliance with ISO 8468 is permitted; - 4.13.6 No windows shall be fitted in the main hull below the weather deck in the forward quarter length of the vessel. - 4.13.7 Vessels fitted with glass bottoms shall be accepted by the Administration, on a case by case basis.
+The design, installation and testing of the glass bottom shall be in conformance with RO Rules.